gabrielmayers/cartpole-RL/README.md

 This's a simple project using Reinforcement Learning to play CartPole-v1, from OpenAi gym. 😎

-I really recommend use a **virtual environment** to install all the requisites.
+I really recommend use a **virtual environment** to install all the requisites and run this project.

 ## Requisites: